 Contributing.
 Many nonprofits look at getting a new donor as the end of a process.
 While it is a very important step up, it is also a qualifier of sorts for who may be ready to start leveraging their own networks to bring new people in to the base of the engagement ladder.
 A friend who asks a friend to become involved is much more likely to start a conversation than an unknown charity sending a bulk solicitation.

 Owning.
 Some donors just make a small contribution and move on.
 There is nothing wrong with that, but others can be encouraged to move up the ladder further still.
 A donor who views the organization as their “go-to” nonprofit for that work is more likely to become a volunteer, and more likely still to bring their own ideas and friends to the table.
 Smart charities will use self-reporting tools and surveys to find those Owners and move them up one more step.

 Leading.
 Every nonprofit needs strong leadership to grow resources and mission impact.
 Yes, it’s possible to recruit board members using traditional tactics, but helping leadership evolve up the engagement ladder brings authentic, committed, effective people to the top posts in a charity.
 Many nonprofit boards struggle with getting a quorum or having good board involvement in programming.
 Bringing leaders up through each stage of engagement ensures they are there for the right reasons.

-2016 and beyond will certainly bring even better tools to help find and engage community support.
 Contact us to learn more about which tools are best for a given nonprofit, audience and mission.